The holidays aren't complete without a little homemade Bread Pudding with Whiskey Sauce!

 You can make the sauce with any kind of bourbon whiskey - it doesn't have to be "high-end" or fancy.
 We use Kentucky Straight Bourbon for this recipe because we like to have a sip while we're making the whiskey sauce.

-If you're not gonna have a little "snort" then don't worry about what kind of bourbon you get.
-But, if you ARE gonna have a little "snort," get a good-quality bourbon-something you'd offer to a friend!
+If you’re not gonna have a little bit of a “snort” then don’t worry about what kind of bourbon you get.
+But, if you ARE gonna have a little “snort,” get a good-quality bourbon-something you’d offer to a friend!

-Use a double boiler and melt butter on low heat; remove from heat and allow to cool about 10-minutes
+- Use a double boiler and melt a few tablespoons butter in a small saucepan on low heat; remove from heat and allow to cool about 10-minutes

-Gradually add sugar mixture to melted butter off heat - this means, remove the melted butter pan off the stovetop
+- Gradually add sugar mixture to melted butter off heat – this means, remove the saucepan off the stovetop

-When sugar is dissolved; remove from heat and allow to cool
+- When sugar is dissolved; remove from heat and allow to cool a bit

-Add whiskey, stir and drizzle over warm bread pudding
+- Add whiskey, stir and drizzle over the warm dessert

 Tips for bread pudding

-Place on middle rack in hot-water bath; this helps the custard set-up and keeps the top of the bread pudding from getting too crispy
+- Place on middle rack in hot-water bath; this helps the custard set-up and keeps the top from getting too crispy

-Be patient when you're making Bread Pudding with Whiskey Sauce!
+- Be patient when you’re making this classic dessert sauce!

-Continue stirring for about 3-4 minutes on low heat
+- Continue stirring the sauce ingredients for about 3-4 minutes on low heat

-To reheat baked bread pudding, set the oven to 300ºF, cover the dish with foil, and bake 25-minutes, until the center is warm.
+To reheat the pudding, set the oven to 300ºF, cover the dish with foil, and bake 25-minutes, until the center is warm.

 To reheat the sauce, place it in a saucepan on low heat and stir until the sugars are dissolved and the whiskey sauce is smooth and warm.

-This classic Louisiana dessert goes great with just about everything!
+- This ultimate comfort food goes great with just about everything!
 Serve it on a small plate or in individual ramekins.

-If serving for a large group, double the recipes and the plate bread pudding in individual, oven-proof ramekins.
-Keep the sauce warm on the side for self-serving.
+- If serving for a large group, double the pudding and bourbon sauce recipes.
+Then bake individual servings oven-proof ramekins.
+Keep the sauce warm on the side (in a chafing dish) for self-serving.

-To keep it warm for longer periods, place it in a steaming rack with a little water in the pan
+- To keep it warm for longer periods, put the casserole dish or ramekins in a steamer pan with a lid

-If you can't get to The Crescent City, take a few minutes to prepare this delicious homemade bread pudding (with whiskey sauce) - your guests will love it!
+If you can’t get to The Crescent City, take a few minutes to prepare this Southern bread pudding with bourbon sauce!
+Your friends and family will love this delicious dessert and it will become a family favorite in no time!

 Related recipes